cr0hn/enteletaor/doc/source/advanced.rst

 Company lookup
 ++++++++++++++

 This is a bit strange option.
-Typing ``-o`` enteleteaor will try to lookup the company name in RIPE, get all the IP ranges registered for it and add to scan.
+Typing ``-o`` enteleteaor will try to lookup the company name in RIPE and get all IP ranges registered for it, adding then to scanner.

 For example, if you try to get scan ``google.com`` it will 1465 new host: